qiime2/cancer-microbiome-intervention-tutorial/book/index.md

 This tutorial is intended to be read like a book, from beginning to end.

-This tutorial and the correspnding videos present many new features of QIIME 2 and our education and documentation ecosystem, including:
+This tutorial and the corresponding videos present many new features of QIIME 2 and our education and documentation ecosystem, including:

 * The new QIIME 2 [Galaxy](https://usegalaxy.org/)-based graphical user